 Johanna is currently analysing N-of-1 intervention data of smartphone interventions with longitudinal multilevel models and qualitative evaluations.
 She has conducted research using systematic review and meta-analysis, psychophysiological measures, surveys, interviews, and usability studies with think-aloud methods.

 Johanna is interested in factors that support well-being and behaviour change, including environmental, motivational and self-regulatory elements related to self-determination theory and motivational interviewing.
 She enjoys developing gamified solutions to support engagement in health behaviours through challenges and fun.

 Johanna is a member of the European Health Psychology Society (EHPS) and served as a grant master and liaison officer for the EHPS early career researcher network 2016-2019.
 She wishes to support the engagement of early career researchers in the society through the CREATE network (http://www.ehps.net/create).

-Johanna work is supported by the Doctoral Programme of Social Sciences in the University of Helsinki and the KAUTE Foundation “Tutkijat maailmalle” research grant to support ambitious research work in a high quality foreign university or research institution.
+Johanna’s work is supported by the University of Helsinki, Doctoral Programme of Social Sciences; Yrjö Jahnsson foundation, and KAUTE foundation “Tutkijat maailmalle” research grant to support ambitious research work in a high-quality foreign university or research institution.
 The research within PRECIOUS project has received funding from the European Community’s Seventh Framework Programme under grant agreement no. 611366.

 Nurmi, J., Hagger, M. S., Haukkala, A., Araújo-Soares, V., & Hankonen, N. (2016).
 Relations between autonomous motivation and leisure-time physical activity participation: The mediating role of self-regulation techniques.
 Journal of Sport and Exercise Psychology. http://selfdeterminationtheory.org/wp-content/uploads/2017/04/2016_Nurmi_etal_J_of-Sport_Exercise_Psych.pdf